jf990/api-key-cli/README.md

 ## Command line arguments

-* ✅ `-a genkeys`: generate new API keys using API key options template (see YAML file format below) `-n` numberOfKeys
+* ✅ `-a genkeys`: generate new API keys using API key options template (see YAML file format below).
+    `-n` numberOfKeys
     `-c` optionsFilePath to the API key options [YAML formatted file](#api-key-attributes), default is `./api-key-attributes.yaml`
     `-f` output format CSV|JSON|table
     `-o` output file path, if empty then STDOUT
-* ✅ `-a inspect`: show properties for a single api key `-t` token or an existing API key access token or user OAuth access token `-i` itemId and ArcGIS portal item identifier
+* ✅ `-a inspect`: show properties for a single api key.
+    `-t` token or an existing API key access token or user OAuth access token `-i` itemId and ArcGIS portal item identifier
     `-f` output format CSV|JSON|table
     `-o` output file path, if empty then STDOUT
-* ✅ `-a report`: generate API keys report as CSV file `-o` output file path, if empty then STDOUT
+* ✅ `-a report`: generate API keys report as CSV file.
+    `-o` output file path, if empty then STDOUT
     `-f` output format CSV|JSON|table
-* ✅ `-a revoke`: revoke a token on an existing api key `-i` ArcGIS portal item identifier of the API key to revoke `-k` 1|2|all for which token to revoke, token 1, 2 or all tokens
+* ✅ `-a revoke`: revoke a token on an existing api key.
+    `-i` ArcGIS portal item identifier of the API key to revoke `-k` 1|2|all for which token to revoke, token 1, 2 or all tokens
-* ✅ `-a regen`: generate new tokens for an existing api key `-i` ArcGIS portal item identifier of the API key to update `-k` 1|2|all for which token to regenerate
+* ✅ `-a regen`: generate new tokens for an existing api key.
+    `-i` ArcGIS portal item identifier of the API key to update `-k` 1|2|all for which token to regenerate
     `-d` date or daysUntilExpiration key 1
-    `-e` date or daysUntilExpiration key 2.
+    `-e` date or daysUntilExpiration key 2
-* ✅ `-a update`: update an API key meta data such as title, description, tags, privileges, referrers, or redirect URIs `-i` ArcGIS portal item identifier of the API key to update `-c` optionsFilePath to the API key options [YAML formatted file](#api-key-attributes), or use the following command line options (NOTE: not easy to do this on the CLI if using any special characters):
+* ✅ `-a update`: update an API key meta data such as title, description, tags, privileges, referrers, or redirect URIs.
+    `-i` ArcGIS portal item identifier of the API key to update `-c` optionsFilePath to the API key options [YAML formatted file](#api-key-attributes), or use the following command line options (NOTE: not easy to do this on the CLI if using any special characters):
     `-t` title